Certora/Documentation/docs/user-guide/problems/problems-memout.md

 backend.

-## Some common scenarios

-### High number of rules

-The Certora Prover works on the rules of the specification in parallel.
-While the analysis done by the prover is not very memory intensive per se, doing this in parallel for many rules can add up quickly and thereby exhaust the available memory.
-Try running individual rules only via the {ref}`--rule` option, or split the specification into separate files.
-Keep in mind that a {term}`parametric rule`, as well as an {term}`invariant`, spawns a subrule for every contract method.
-This can further be reduced via the {ref}`--method` option.
+### Specific exceptions

+Oftentimes, running out of memory produces exceptions that are written to the log file.
+Below is a list of exceptions or error messages that almost certainly indicate an out-of-memory issue, even if some seem completely unrelated at first
+glance:

+- `java.io.IOException: ...
+Cannot allocate memory`
+- `java.lang.NoClassDefFoundError`

+(memout-scenarios)=
+## Reducing memory usage

+In most cases, high memory usage and long running times go hand in hand and thus {ref}`timeouts-introduction` is applicable for out-of-memory issues as well.

+There are a number of ways that can help avoiding memory exhaustion, either by {ref}`checking less rules <timeout-single-rule>`, {ref}`modularizes the verification <library_timeouts>` or fine-tuning {ref}`which SMT solvers are run <memout-smt-portfolio>`.
+Furthermore, there is a number of {ref}`heuristic options <timeout-cli-options>` that sometimes help to in reducing memory usage in some way or another.

+(memout-smt-portfolio)=
 ### High memory usage of SMT solvers

-If the memory is consumed by the backend SMT solvers, although the job has been reduced to very few rules, it can help to reduce the solver portfolio.
+As discussed in {ref}`high-nonlinear-op-count`, using different SMT solvers or changing their order is sometimes beneficial.
+It is important to keep in mind for out-of-memory issues that simply removing some solvers rarely helps as the maximum memory usage needs to be reduced.
-Roughly speaking, this should only help if there are less calls to the SMT solvers than there are CPU cores available.
-Otherwise, reducing the portfolio only enables the prover to run more rules in parallel while the number of solvers running in parallel - and competing for memory - remains the same.
+Roughly speaking, this technique only helps if there are less calls to the SMT solvers than there are CPU cores available or if a particular solver or solver configuration uses much more memory than the other solvers in this case.
+Otherwise, reducing the portfolio only enables the prover to run more rules in parallel while the number of solvers running - and competing for memory - at any given point in time remains the same.
-It can still help if you happen to know that a particular solver uses much more memory in this particular case than the other solvers.
-To change the solver portfolio {ref}`-solver` can be used.